raaidarshad/dbdeclare/docs/guide/tables.md

 ```

 We update the schema definition so that we store a reference to it in `log_schema`.
 We then
-define our `DatabaseContent` and have it point to `db`, `ExampleBase`, and `log_schema` so that
+declare our `DatabaseContent` and have it point to `db`, `ExampleBase`, and `log_schema` so that
 Postgres will know exactly where to put these tables and what entities need to exist before these
 tables can exist.

-This code now defines the databases, roles, schemas, tables, and columns we need.
+This code now declares the databases, roles, schemas, tables, and columns we need.
 Apart from
 actually creating all this in the cluster, all we need to do is [grant privileges](/guide/grants).